 People who wish to work outside traditional business hours often work alternative schedule jobs.
 Work hours are typically at the discretion of the employer but can include some flexibility as well.

 Alternative schedules include early morning, night, and weekend shifts.
 These flexible jobs are great for people who need to keep their daytime hours open for other commitments, such as childcare, school, or other employment.
+(Additionally, a recent trend is a shortened work week, or 4 day work week).

 Jobs in the flexible schedule category include any type of job flexibility as long as the hours worked are predominantly determined by the worker.
 Flexible schedules give people control over when they work and the ability to adjust their schedules when needed.